GV and GW invariants via the enhanced movable cone: Curve counting and hyperplane arrangements

 \section{Curve counting and hyperplane arrangements}

-This section obtains structural results governing the systems of enumerative invariants attached to $\scrX$.
-These turn out to be intimately related to the associated arrangement of hyperplanes from Subsection~\ref{sec: hyperplane arrangements}, and this correspondence is then used to describe the pole locus of the associated quantum potential.
+The previous section established strong control over generic perturbations of the target geometry $\scrX$.
+This section exploits this, and describes the qualitative structure of the systems of enumerative invariants attached to $\scrX$.
+We show that these are intimately related to the combinatorial hyperplane arrangements from Subsection~\ref{sec: hyperplane arrangements}, with the infinite affine arrangement in particular giving the pole locus of the so-called quantum potential.